Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Konoha's annual Matsuri no Otsuki was just two days away and the streets were abuzz with the excited chatter and giggling of Konoha's women as they rushed from shop to shop, squabbling over kimonos and comparing each other's dates.
 The odd thing about this scene was that these were not civilian women; these were kunoichi.
 The female warriors were not oft known for frivolous expenditure or gossip, more likely to spend time in the field or on grueling missions battling enemy ninja.
 Not the most graceful of lifestyles.

 This was exactly why the Matsuri no Otsuki was introduced over fifty years ago.
-It was a day that could pass for the equivalent of Valentine's Day—except without all the love—celebrated every year on the last day of September for ninja over the age of sixteen.
+To re-introduce traditional femininity.
+Some fought it.
+Some embraced it.
+It was a day that could pass for the equivalent of Valentine's Day—sans the love—celebrated every year on the last day of September for ninja over the age of sixteen.
 The day would revolve around one romantic date that the kunoichi's escort would be responsible for planning.
 Often the women would wait for a shinobi lover or friend to ask them, but it wasn't uncommon for a kunoichi to choose a civilian escort.

 A nice idea...but like all traditions, this one evolved into something a little less symbolic.
-The years turned and it eventually grew into a competition of sorts: whoever could find a guy to take them on the most expensive date would "win".
-Of course, nothing corporeal was won for the victor, just the knowledge that they had the best taste in men.
-The richest.
-The classiest.
+The years turned and it eventually grew into a competition: whoever could find an escort to take them on the most expensive date would "win".
+Of course, nothing corporeal was won for the victor, just the knowledge that they had the best taste in partners.

-And it was for this reason alone that Yamanaka Ino stood behind the counter of her family's flower shop with her arms crossed and lightly glossed lips turned down in a scowl.
-She was young, she was beautiful, and now that she was finally old enough to participate...she didn't have a date!
+And it was for this reason alone that Yamanaka Ino stood behind the counter of her family's flower shop with her arms crossed and lightly-glossed lips downturned in a scowl.
+She was young, she was beautiful, and now that she was finally old enough to participate...she didn't have a date.

-Ino wasn't the complete ditz she acted like from time to time; she knew that there were some people that may call her arrogant or self-centered or even shallow.
-But those couldn't have been the reasons for her lack of callers in the last week—she was still hot and that was all that mattered.
+Ino wasn't the complete ditz she acted like from time to time; she knew that there were some people that may call her vapid or arrogant or even shallow.
+Perhaps they were true, perhaps not, but none could have been the reasons for her lack of callers in the last week—she was still hot and that was all that mattered.
 Right?

-She shook her head, long blonde ponytail swinging from side to side by the motion, and tried to focus on her mission of convincing her last hope to save her from the humiliation of missing her first Matsuri.
+She shook her head, long blonde ponytail swinging side to side, and tried to focus on her mission of convincing her final hope to save her from the humiliation of missing her first Matsuri.

-She shouldn't have been forced to do this, but nearly everyone else she knew had already had a date.
+She shouldn't have been forced to do this, but nearly everyone else she knew already had a date.
 Chouji had asked a kunoichi who was originally in their class but graduated a year after them.
-Kiba asked Hinata.
+Kiba asked Hinata—who agreed, slowly, fingers poked together.
 Shino was on a mission with his father (though she probably wouldn't consider him an option anyway due to the bugs).
 Tenten and Lee were going together because Neji refused to participate in such a "frivolous event".
 No doubt Naruto had somehow convinced Sakura to go with him.
 That left her with Shikamaru as a last resort—sure, he may not have been particularly rich or classy, but he was quickly become a highly respected shinobi.
 A decent enough option.

 Sadly, he would not comply with her wishes.